bpucker/KIPEs/README.md

 `--makeblastdb` full path to makeblastdb binary if this is not included in $PATH.
 BLAST can be downloaded from the [NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

 `--fasttree` full path to FastTree binary.
 If this option is set, a phylogenetic tree is used to classify candidate sequences.
 FastTree can be downloaded as a single binary file here: http://www.microbesonline.org/fasttree/ .

+`--forester` activates the automatic construction of gene tree with all identified candidates.
+One tree per step in the pathway is constructed with FastTree.
+The construction of gene trees requires that the `--fasttree`  is used.
+Otherwise, FastTree is expected in the $PATH.
+Default: off.

+`--exp` specifies gene expression file.
+The first column contains the gene IDs which need to match the sequence IDs of the dataset analyzed by KIPEs.
+The first row contains the names of samples.
+Providing a gene expression file activates the construction of a co-expression heatmap with all candidate genes.
+Default: off.

 ### Generating tables of conserved residues